cloudspace/rubberband_flamethrower/README.md

 	cd /path/to/repository/rubberband_flamethrower
 	ruby inserter.rb

-There are several random word lists in the "words" folder which come from SCOWL http://wordlist.sourceforge.net/scowl-readme
+There are several word lists in the "words" folder which come from SCOWL http://wordlist.sourceforge.net/scowl-readme

+The code uses the combination of the 10, 20, and 35 lists by default.

 To run the retriever:
 =======================